confluentinc/cli-plugins/README.md

 ## Instructions for adding a plugin to this repo

-.
-Clone this repo and create a branch
+1. Clone this repo and create a branch.
-.
 Write a plugin!
-.
-Your PR for adding a plugin should follow these guidelines.
+2. Your PR for adding a plugin should follow these guidelines.
 Take a look at [cloud-kickstart](cloud-kickstart/README.md) for an example.
-  .
-Create a directory with name of the plugin command .
-Include in the directory a README file containing
+   - Create a directory with name of the plugin command
+   - Include in the directory a README file containing
-    .
-An outline of the plugin functionality
+     - An outline of the plugin functionality
-    .
-Requirements
+     - Requirements
-    .
-Useage
+     - Useage
-  .
-A yml file name `manifest.yml` that has the following entries.
+3. A yml file name `manifest.yml` that has the following entries.
 See [cloud-kickstart/manifest.yml](cloud-kickstart/manifest.yml).
 The CLI parses the manifest files to generate a list of plugins to install.
-    . `name` - The name of the plugin
+    -  `name` - The name of the plugin
-    . `description` - A one sentence description of the plugin functionality . `requirements` - The requirments users must have installed to run it.
+    - `description` - A one sentence description of the plugin functionality
+    - `requirements` - The requirments users must have installed to run it.

+4. Add the plugin to the list in the (#Plugins) section with a link to its README file.